realA10001986/Time-Circuits-Display/README.md

 - Keypad menu for adjusting various settings
 - More stable WiFi connections at startup
 - Configurable WiFi connection timeouts and retries
-- Network keypad menu to show the current IP address
+- Network keypad menu to show the current IP address and WiFi status
 - 24-hour clock mode for non-Americans ;)
-- Fixed "month-off-by-one" bug, and others
+- Optional intro with sound
+- Optional sound on the hour
+- Enhanced time travel sequences
+- Optional external "fake" power switch; external time travel trigger
+- many bugfixes
 - etc

 **Update:** The nice folks over at circuitsetup.us have taken over this software its in entirety, apart from some sounds, of which they say the like theirs better.
 As long as I am working on this project, the version here is probably further ahead in development; this might change in the future, when this project eventually no longer is a priority for me.